mprovenc/comp5610-cryptoc/README.md

 # Instructions

-First, we start the tracker like so, specifying a port number to listen on for new connectikns:
+First, we start the tracker like so, specifying a port number to listen on for new connections:

 ```
 ./tracker_driver.py <port>